coolFridge9/coolFridge9.github.io/_posts/2018-3-3-Hello-World.md

 We had a learning seesion on TDD and using Jet brains rider which I found useful.
 We also learned the technique to peer programming and mobbing.
 I attended the Say It As It Is learning lab and became an expert on giving feedback.
-I found out that a lot of VIM users have a strong dislike fo Emacs.
-My manager Mark especially does not like Emacs so I installed emacs and learned how to use it.

 ## stuff I should remember -- Xunit
 ```C#